cward-dev/dev10-program-classwork/week-07/assessment/field-agent/README.md

 ### What classes and methods do I need to add to the project?

 #### SecurityClearance
+* Agency/AgencyAgent (classes already exist)
+  * Not sure if changes need made yet, but need to go through and make sure that security clearances are fully integrated
+    * They appear to be at first glance.
 * Class: SecurityClearance (model)
   * `int securityClearanceId;`
   * `String name;`